microsoft/BUILD25-LAB331/docs/docs/index.md

 Before starting this workshop, ensure you have:

 - Python 3.10+ installed on your machine
-- An Azure account with access to Azure OpenAI Service
+- An Azure account with access to DeepSeek R1
 - A basic understanding of Python programming
-- Familiarity with web technologies (HTML, CSS, JavaScript)
+- Familiarity with VS Code
-- Access to a Tavily API key for web search capability

 ## Getting Started